SpikE4343/zig-engine/README.md

 ### Debug
   - [ ] Server, host and support commands and debug data streaming
+  - [ ] Allocator based game data partitioning
+    - [ ] Allow for pages of data to be streamed, needs pointer normalization

 ### Profiler
   - [x] Simple wallclock based profiler intended to be used for inspecting large sections like: